Healthcare Industry Forecast: High Demand Due to Aging, Economy

 Another macro-trend driving healthcare demand is the economy.
 Our growing economy means more people have jobs with insurance, and more money in their pockets for copays and deductibles.
 Total U.S. employment will rise from 150.5 million in 2014 to 160.3 million in 2024, according to the U.S. Bureau of Labor Statistics.
 While not all of these nearly 10 million new workers will have healthcare coverage, many will while others will have some resources to seek healthcare.

 At the same time that patient demand is rising, shortages exist across the country for nurses, physicians and allied health professionals in virtually all specialties.
 The gap of unfilled healthcare jobs is huge.
 And, our clinical workforce is getting older, and more practitioners are retiring or going to part-time.

 Rising patient demand and shortages of healthcare professionals are occurring in an environment of intense competition among providers and abundant job opportunities for practitioners.
 The consolidation of hospitals, health systems and other healthcare facilities is creating sophisticated Fortune 500-type companies that require quality, well-trained clinical and leadership professionals who can thrive in this advanced industry environment.

 At the same time, the ongoing shortages of all types of healthcare professionals has created an uber-competitive talent acquisition environment.
 In December, the US Bureau of Labor Statistics tallied approximately a half million open jobs in healthcare.
 Quality clinicians find many occupational opportunities to choose from, and even those not looking for jobs are receiving good offers.
-The result is that this super-hot jobs atmosphere is itself magnifying the demand for healthcare practitioners.

 The result of these realities is a healthcare industry more vibrant than ever, one that will continue to grow for the foreseeable future -- regardless of the current political narrative.